ProjectTorreyPines/FUSE.jl/docs/src/install.md

        ```

 ## Test FUSE installation
-1. Start your julia interpreter by typing `julia` at the terminal
+1. Start your Julia interpreter by typing `julia` at the terminal

 1. Try importing the FUSE package

    ```julia
    using FUSE
    ```